Clindamycin is an antibiotic - to treat acne, it is applied to the skin as a lotion, solution, or gel.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this preparation, ask your pharmacist for further advice.

 Further reading & references

-- Manufacturer's PIL, Dalacin® T Topical Solution/Topical Lotion; Pharmacia Limited, The electronic Medicines Compendium.
-Dated January 2014.
+- Manufacturer's PIL, Dalacin® T Topical Solution/Topical Lotion; Pfizer Limited, The electronic Medicines Compendium.
+Dated November 2014.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.